TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 FINAL STEP — WRITE EVERYTHING AND PUSH ONCE ═══════════════════════════════════════
-Before doing anything else in this step, check whether this run actually changed anything: did Part A grade at least one match, or did Part B generate at least one new prediction?
-If neither happened, that's a normal, expected outcome on a run with nothing new to do — skip the rest of this step entirely.
+Before doing anything else in this step, check whether this run actually changed anything: did Part A grade at least one match, did Part B generate at least one new prediction, or did Step B4.6 update any match's lineup_check or late_adjustment?
+If none of these happened, that's a normal, expected outcome on a run with nothing new to do — skip the rest of this step entirely.
 Do not attempt to write files, update the manifest, or run any git commands, and do not treat this as an error.